Mspawan/BookStore_FullStack_fork/README.md

 preferable to keep the backend application running as well.

 **Important note:** admin functionality will not be accessible inside the application via regular user register procedure.
+Therefore, I added one default user with **admin** authority to database initialization file.
+You can log in with these credentials:

+* `login`: **admin@email.com**
+* `password`: **adminpassword**.

-If you want to test this functionality please access your database via IDE or pgAdmin 4.
+Another option is to register a new user and then access your database via IDE or pgAdmin 4.
 Within the database open table `person` and change **ROLE_USER** value of `role` column to **ROLE_ADMIN** for your user entity.
 Now when you re-login - new JWT will be issued with another authority and admin navigation tab will appear on the navbar of the website.